-There are many treatment options for heavy periods, but the first thing to establish is how a heavy period is defined.
-A heavy period is bleeding that lasts for more than 7 days.
-Menstrual bleeding that is heavy, requiring a tampon to be changed more than twice an hour, with clots larger than a penny , is classed as heavy menstrual bleeding.
+There are many treatment options for heavy periods, but first it’s important to define what a heavy period is.
+A heavy period is one that lasts for more than 7 days and/or requires sanitary protection to be changed more than twice an hour, with clots larger than a penny.

 What Are The Complications Of Heavy Periods?